Overview of GMAT Scoring

 Categories of GMAT Scoring

-The two main types of scores reported for the GMAT are total scores and section scores.
-A test-taker's total score is determined by his or her performance on the verbal and quantitative sections of the GMAT only, and is given on a scale of 200-800.
-The verbal and quantitative sections are scored from 0 to 60 after being converted from "raw scores" to "scaled scores."
-A raw score is simply the number of correct answers in a given verbal or quantitative section, which is adjusted upward or downward by question difficulty to arrive at a scaled score (an identical number of correct answers can and often does correspond to varying scaled scores).
-The formula for calculating total scores from scaled verbal and quantitative section scores has not been publicly divulged, but independent analysis suggests that the verbal score is a slightly larger factor than the quantitative scaled score.
-The integrated reasoning and analytical writing sections are scored separately and do not contribute to the total score.
-Their scales are 1 to 8 (in one-point increments) and 1 to 6 (in half-point increments) respectively.
-There is no scaling of integrated reasoning scores; they are based entirely on the number of correct answers.
-Analytical writing scores are the average of a human grader and a software program, rounded up to the nearest half-point.
+The two main types of scores reported for the GMAT are total score and section scores.
+A test-taker's total score is determined by his or her performance on the Verbal, Data Insights, and Quantitative sections of the GMAT only, and is given on a scale of 205-805.
+The Verbal, Data Insights, and Quantitative sections are scored from 60-90 after being converted from "raw scores" to "scaled scores."
+A raw score is the number of correct answers in a given section, which is adjusted up or down by question difficulty to produce a scaled score.
+(An identical number of correct answers can and often does correspond to different scaled scores.)
+The formula for calculating total scores from scaled Verbal, Data Insights, and Quantitative section scores is not publicly disclosed.

 GMAT Score Reporting

-Unofficial scores are calculated by test center computers and reported to students right after they finish the test or time expires.
-Test-takers are notified by email when their official score reports are ready, and this happens within 20 calendar days of the test date.
-The email includes a link with instructions for gaining access to score reports.
-Students who have lost access to the email account used for registration may contact Pearson VUE or the appropriate regional GMAT Customer Service branch.
+Unofficial scores are calculated by test center computers and shown to students right after they finish the test or time expires.
+Test-takers are notified by email when their official score report is ready, usually within three calendar days (occasionally 20 days) of the test date.
+The email includes a link with instructions for accessing the score report.
+Students who no longer have access to the email account they used to register can contact Pearson VUE or the appropriate regional GMAT Customer Service branch.
 GMAT score reports include personal information, total scores, section scores, percentiles for each category, and answers to frequently asked questions.
-GMAT score reports are sent to institutions previously designated by the test-taker.
-Students must designate these institutions before the test date, and the registration fee includes up to five third-party score reports.
-An additional fee, which varies by country, is applicable if a test-taker wishes to send additional reports or to have reports sent to schools not named during the registration period.
-GMAT reports include scores from all test attempts within the last five years.

 Recent Growth in Average GMAT Scores